Pedestrian

 • 10 min

-In 1218, Vasilko received Rostov from his father as an inheritance; in 1223, on the orders of his uncle, Grand Duke Yuri, he went to help the southern princes against the Tatars, but after learning about the battle of Kalka, he returned to Rostov.
+In 1218, Vasilko received Rostov from his father as an inheritance; in 1223, on the orders of his uncle, Grand Duke Yuri, he went to help the southern princes against the Tatars, but after learning about the battle on Kalka, he returned to Rostov.
 According to the chronicle, he was loved by both the Rostov residents and his squad.
-The Church honors St. Basil as a heroic defender of the Russian Land.
+The church honors St. Basil as a heroic defender of the Russian Land.

 Reviews